cawpea/image-diff/README.md

 ## Overview

-Image Diff is to compare two images and extract the difference.
+This tool compares the two images, to extract the difference

 ## Installing

-If you want to use this module, please clone this repository.
+If you want to use this tool, please clone this repository.

 ```bash
 git clone https://github.com/masaki-ohsumi/image-diff.git